“Who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously.”

 God wants us to be more concerned about the plan of God for our lives than about ourselves.

-As far as this world is concerned we are misfits.
-They do not approve of our way of doing things.
+As far as this world is concerned, we are misfits.
+They disapprove of our way of doing things.
 We do not support their values.
 They put up with us as a mild form of amusement.
 They tolerate us if we do not expose their values for what they are.

-Are you willing to take a stand on your values?
+Are you willing to take a stand on your convictions?
 Do you orient to the plan of God for your life?
-Do you live by that plan or do you respond to the immediate issue at hand?
+Do you live by that plan, or do you respond to the immediate issue at hand?